-- additions to the sports ground and the certificate must contain certain matters such as a plan, capacities, means of access and exit etc. - 1.2 The Meadow Lane Stadium comprises 4 stands equipped with seating for spectators; the Kop, Jimmy Sirrel, Pavis and Family Stands.
+- 1.2 The safety certificate must be held by an individual who is, in the Council's determination, a person likely to be in a position to prevent contravention of the terms and conditions of a certificate (referred to within the legislation as a "qualified person"). - 1.3 The Meadow Lane Stadium comprises 4 stands equipped with seating for spectators; the Kop, Jimmy Sirrel, Pavis and Family Stands.
 Each stand is divided into blocks.
-For the season 2011/2012, Notts County FC will play in Football League 1 and in appropriate cup competitions.
-In addition, the stadium will continue to be used to stage Nottingham Rugby Club matches. - 1.3 In relation to the 2010/2011 football season the following matters occurred which are relevant to the Club and safety at the ground :- - (a) There has been a sustained period of stability in respect of Notts County FC's Board of Directors during 2010/11; Ray Trew remains the present Chairman of the Club and Jim (James) Rodwell is the Chief Executive and Holder of the General Safety Certificate; they have been in these roles since 17 February 2010.
-Jim Rodwell has confirmed his awareness of the legal and procedural requirements regarding ground safety and he has the full support of the Board to oversee all matters relating to ground and public safety; he is deemed to be a 'qualified person' and in an active managerial position with authority to prevent contraventions of the terms and conditions of the General Safety Certificate. - (b) Four routine meetings of the Safety Advisory Group were held during the season; 23 September 2010, 9 December 2010, 10 March 2011 and 12 May 2011.
-These meetings are chaired by the Food and Health & Safety Manager, Community Protection and were attended by:- - the Certificate Holder. - Notts County FC's Safety Officer and the Stadium Manager, - A Notts County FC Supporters' Club Representative, - Nottinghamshire Police, - East Midlands Ambulance Service. - the Football Licensing Authority, - the City Council's Building Control Service and - the City Council's Principal/Environmental Health Officers (Health & Safety). - Nottinghamshire Fire and Rescue have been invited to meetings but have not attended in the period above. - (c) Five day contingency planned match inspections and two exercise/training observation inspections were undertaken by one or more of the Community Protection, Food and Health & Safety team (a combination of an Environmental Health Officer, Principal Environmental Health Officer and the Food and Health & Safety Manager).
-The matches attended were; 24 July 2010 against Cardiff City (pre-season friendly) (attended by 2490 spectators); 7 August 2010 against Huddersfield Town (attended by 10342 spectators including 3160 visiting supporters); 5 October 2010 against Sheffield Wednesday (attended by 11355 spectators including 4146 visiting supporters); 22 January 2011 against Carlisle United (attended by 6327 spectators including 525 visiting supporters); 20 February 2011 against Manchester City in the FA Cup (attended by 16587 spectators including 4681 visiting supporters); 25 April 2011 against Brentford United, to observe a stewarding contingency exercise prior to the opening of the turnstiles.
+For the season 2013/2014, Notts County FC will play in Football League 1 and in appropriate cup competitions.
+In addition, the stadium will continue to be used to stage Nottingham Rugby Club matches. - 1.4 In relation to the 2012/2013 football season the following matters occurred which are relevant to the Club and safety at the ground:- - (a) Ray Trew remains the Executive Chairman of the Club with Aileen Trew also as a member of the Board as a Director.
+Jim (James) Rodwell is the Chief Executive and Holder of the General Safety Certificate; he has been in this role since 17 February 2010.
+Mr Mark Ablitt also joined the Board as a Director in April 2013.
+Jim Rodwell has confirmed his awareness of the legal and procedural requirements regarding ground safety and he has the full support of the Board to oversee all matters relating to ground and public safety; he is deemed to be a 'qualified person' and in an active managerial position with authority to prevent contraventions of the terms and conditions of the General Safety Certificate. - (b) Four routine meetings of the Safety Advisory Group were held during the season; 13 September 2012, 6 December 2012, 7 March 2013 and 9 May 2013.
+These meetings are chaired by Community Protection's Food and Health & Safety Manager, and were attended by: - the Certificate Holder. - Notts County FC's Safety Officer and the Stadium Manager, - A Notts County FC Supporters' Club Representative, - Nottinghamshire Police, - East Midlands Ambulance Service. - Sports Grounds Safety Authority (formerly Football Licensing Authority), - City Council's Building Control Service and - City Council's Principal/Environmental Health Officers (Health & Safety). - Nottinghamshire Fire and Rescue Service. - (c) Two planned match day inspections took place during the season, undertaken by one or more of the Community Protection, Food and Health & Safety team (a combination of an Environmental Health Officer, Principal Environmental Health Officer and the Food and Health & Safety Manager).
+The matches attended were; 27 October 2012, Notts County versus Doncaster Rovers (attended by 6,644 spectators) and 16 March 2013, Notts County FC versus Scunthorpe United (attended by 4,578 spectators). - (d) Since the last report to Committee in July 2012 there has been a continuation in the maintenance in match day safety management systems at Notts County FC.
+There have however been a number of ongoing compliance issues raised with the club about general safety issues during Safety Advisory Group meetings.
+These issues, together with other background information, are summarised below: